justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 Note that code for life has a slightly different implementation of `localSum` which does not include the current focus point, we only want to know about the neighbours.
 Apart from that the code is very similar to the image processing example, since if we use 0 for dead and 1 for living, we can count living neighbours using `localSum`.

-With everything in place we can implement the core of the game of life algorith with just a few lines of code.
+With everything in place we can implement the core of the game of life algorithm with just a few lines of code.

 ```scala
   def conwayStep(fg: FocusedGrid[Int]) : Int = {